sgutierrez8c54/codeserv/Changing-PID-Coefficients.md

 The following op mode uses an extended or enhanced DcMotor class (called "DcMotorEx") to change the PID coefficients for the RUN_USING_ENCODER mode for a motor named "left_drive".
 The op mode uses the setPIDCoefficients method of the DcMotorEx class to change the values.
 This method is not available with the standard DcMotor class.

+Note that changes made to the PID coefficients do not persist if you power cycle the REV Robotics Expansion Hub.
+If you need your changes to the PID to persist, you should consider modifying your op mode to store state information on the Android phone.
+The Android Developer website has a tutorial on how to save data from your app onto an Android device (see https://developer.android.com/training/basics/data-storage/index.html).

 ```
 package org.firstinspires.ftc.teamcode;